-- Angioplasty.A doctor does this procedure during an angiogram.
-A small balloon at the end of the catheter inflates to open up your artery and restore blood flow.
-Your doctor may leave in place a tiny support structure, called a stent.
-This helps keep your artery open.
+- Angioplasty.A healthcare provider does this procedure during an angiogram.
+A small balloon at the end of a catheter inflates to open up your artery and restore blood flow.
+Your healthcare provider may then put in a tiny support structure called a stent.
+It helps keep your artery open.

 - Transaortic endarterectomy.During this procedure, a surgeon makes an incision into your abdomen and removes the plaque, or clot, from your artery.

 - Bypass surgery.In this abdominal operation, a surgeon uses a small vein or a man-made blood vessel to make a detour around your blocked artery.

 - Resection.
 If part of your small or large intestine has started to die and can't be saved, it may need to be removed.

 - Medicines.Your treatment may include medicines that restore fluid, dissolve clots, and open blood vessels.